Madames et Monsieurs, may I present to you this simple sweet crepe recipe. But first, and ode to the Lazy Sunday Morning:

 Once you’ve made them once, you will be an absolute pro.
 Trust me when I say, however, that the key is really all in the wrist.
 It is highly important to first tilt the pan before you add the batter, and then right when it hits the pan, swirl your wrist immediately.
 The quicker you cover the bottom of the pan the better.

 This simple sweet crepe recipe is light and airy, so don’t let the “sweet” part fool you.
-It’s very subtle and not heavy at all.
+It’s very subtle.
 If you do have a major sweet tooth, however, add one more tbsp of sugar to your batter.

 This recipe is really just a base for ANY dessert crepes, but I prefer mine with some powdered sugar, fresh raspberries, and a little lemon zest.
 But seriously, go ham!
 Try Nutella and bananas.
 Hell!
 Try Nutella, banana, and BACON.
 It’s your Lazy Sunday Morning after all.

 Light and airy but so so satisfying, a simple sweet crepe recipe is a must have for your staple recipes.
 And they are deceivingly simple to make!
 Butter, eggs, sugar, flour, and a touch of vanilla and you're ready to go.

 - 1/2 cup milk

 - 1 tbsp sugar

 - melted butter or canola oil for greasing pan

 - 2 eggs